Standard Black (K) vs. Rich Black (CMYK) Values

 Black is one of the most frequently used colors in printing.
 But, surprisingly, not all black inks are the same.
 Black ink can vary immensely in black and white printing and CMYK printing.
 You need to know that there are two main types of black: standard black and rich black.

 Standard black consists of black ink (100% K) and nothing else, while rich black contains Cyan, Magenta, and Yellow.
 By adjusting the amount of color, you can achieve a deeper and more saturated tone.
+You can print black and white images in color, but gray tones may not be visible, and a color tint may appear.

 Standard black and rich black may look the same on a screen – but not in print.
 To ensure consistency, make sure you check your color values.
 As the illustration (right) demonstrates, you can see what two different blacks will look like when printed.